 I decluttered my pantry, long before I read the book, and it has stayed organized because everything has a place.
 That’s one of the things I do.
 Pantry organization is my thing; I’ve been known to reorganize my friend’s pantries.

 When it came time to kitchen decluttering, I was hung up on the thought of having everything cleared off my counters.
 I just couldn’t imagine putting away my dish drainer, soap, brushes, a bottle of lotion, and all the appliances I use on a daily basis.
 It seemed like a lot of extra work.

 I already stored my appliances in the cabinets underneath the kitchen counters.
-Each time I need to use my mixer, food processor, etc. I have to get it out.
-I was already used to that.
+Each time I need to use my mixer, food processor, etc. I have to get it out; I was already used to that.

-There's a lot of people in my family, and I cook every meal, snack, and dessert we eat every day.
+There’s a lot of people in my family, and I cook every meal, snack, and dessert we eat each day.
 On top of that, I do a fair amount of recipe development.
 It seemed there are always dishes in a rotation of being cleaned.

 I run my dishwasher about 2-3 times per day.
 Also, I kept a dish drainer and drying mat next to the sink that I didn’t want to put up.
 I have told my husband that I want two dishwashers to keep up with my cooking hobby.
 One day I believe I’ll have that dream kitchen!